Keeping Students on Track!

 GOAL OF THE PROGRAM:

-Monmouth’s Early Warning System (MEWS) is used to monitor academic progress of specific student groups.
+Monmouth’s Early Warning System (MEWS) is used to monitor the academic progress of specific student groups.

-MEWS has been operating since fall 1989.
-This computerized program provides a timely approach to monitoring and identifying students who are experiencing academic difficulty and connecting them to their academic advisors.
+This program provides a timely approach to monitoring and identifying students who are experiencing academic difficulty and connecting them to their academic advisors.

 STUDENT POPULATIONS BEING MONITORED